hybridgroup/cylon-crazyflie/README.md

 Install the module with: `npm install cylon-crazyflie`

-You will also need to install the latest beta of firmware to the Crazyflie itself to use the 'hover' mode from [https://bitbucket.org/bitcraze/crazyflie-firmware/downloads/Crazyflie_2013.11-beta1.bin](https://bitbucket.org/bitcraze/crazyflie-firmware/downloads/Crazyflie_2013.11-beta1.bin)
+You will also need to install the latest firmware to the Crazyflie itself to use the 'hover' mode from [https://bitbucket.org/bitcraze/crazyflie-firmware/downloads/Crazyflie_2014.01.0.bin](https://bitbucket.org/bitcraze/crazyflie-firmware/downloads/Crazyflie_2014.01.0.bin)

 ## Examples